 WILLIAM F. FREEMAN, JR., AIA (1926-2005)

-1955 - The William F. and Beverly Freeman, Jr. House, 1403 Emerywood, High Point.
+1955 - The William F. and Beverly Freeman, Jr. House, 1403 Emerywood Drive, High Point NC.
 Sold in 1971 to James R. and Marlene Stanton.
 A master bedroom wing was added, and many of the Modernist featured were covered over.
 Sold in 1982 to Robert O. and Linda Wells.
 Sold in 1986 to George W. and Margaret G. Aaron, Jr. Sold in 1988 to William C. and Patricia J. Parks.
 Sold in 2003 to Judith M. Baker and Anne D. Cooke.
 Sold in 2007 to Amy A. and architect Peter H. Freeman, his son, who did a complete restoration.
+Sold in 2020 to Ralph B. Gamble.
 Color photos by Amy Freeman.

 Around 1960 - The Rockford House, High Point.
 Built.
 Do you know where it is?